 - Aquatic management of plants may be regulated under construction permitting and regulatory licensing requirements.
-Consult with federal, state, and local water management agencies before managing golf course lakes and wetland areas. - Consult with federal, state, and local water management agencies. and/or consult an approved management plan before performing cultural practices: fertilization, installation of plants, hand removal of plants, or mechanical harvesting. - The introduction of aquatic triploid grass carp, biological controls, aeration, and chemical controls (herbicide/algaecide) must be approved and monitored according to permit and licensing protocols and compliance. - The disposal of sediments from surface water ponds (stormwater detention) may be subject to regulation. - ✓ Golf course management may be affected by Total Maximum Daily Loading (TMDL), mitigation, and watershed basin management action plans (BMAP). - ✓ Wetlands are protected areas; consult with federal and state agencies before altering natural aquatic areas.
+Consult with federal, state, and local water management agencies before managing golf course lakes and wetland areas. - Consult with federal, state, and local water management agencies, and/or consult an approved management plan before performing cultural practices: fertilization, installation of plants, hand removal of plants, or mechanical harvesting. - In Illinois it is critical to know whether the waters on a golf course are "Waters of the State" or "Treatment Works."
+Please see Illinois Pollution Control Board Regulation 35 Ill.
+Adm.
+Code 303.201 - The introduction of aquatic triploid grass carp, biological controls, aeration, and chemical controls (herbicide/algaecide) must be approved and monitored according to permit and licensing protocols and compliance. - The disposal of sediments from surface water ponds (stormwater detention) may be subject to regulation. - Golf course management may be affected by Total Maximum Daily Loading (TMDL), mitigation, and watershed basin management action plans (BMAP). - Wetlands are protected areas; consult with federal and state agencies before altering natural aquatic areas. - Constructed wetlands should have an impervious bottom to prevent groundwater contamination. - Studies of water supplies are needed for irrigation systems, including studies of waterbodies or flows on, near, and under the property to properly design a course's stormwater system and water features to protect water resources.

-- Constructed wetlands should have an impervious bottom to prevent groundwater contamination. - Studies of water supplies are needed for irrigation systems, including studies of waterbodies or flows on, near, and under the property to properly design a course's stormwater system and water features to protect water resources.
+Water Quality Protection

-Water Quality Protection Principle
+An aquatic plant management strategy should address the intended uses of the waterbody to maintain water quality.
+Proper documentation of the site's physical attributes and location, the presence of invasive or weedy species, aesthetics, watershed and groundwater assessments, and other environmental considerations.
+Only licensed individuals or contractors should be allowed to select and apply aquatic pesticides.

-- An aquatic plant management strategy should address the intended uses of the waterbody to maintain water quality.
-Proper documentation of the site's physical attributes and location, the presence of invasive or weedy species, aesthetics, watershed and groundwater assessments, and other environmental considerations. - Only licensed individuals or contractors should be allowed to select and apply aquatic pesticides.
+- Accommodate natural lake processes in the construction of lakes and ponds; include herbaceous and woody vegetation and emergent and submergent shoreline plants to reduce operational costs. - Use integrated pest management (IPM) strategies and native or naturalized vegetation wherever practical. - Apply appropriate herbicides to minimize damage to non-target littoral plantings. - Maintain a narrow band of open water at the pond edge to control the expansion of plants into more desirable littoral plantings. - Use appropriate aquatic herbicides to prevent turfgrass injury and to protect water quality and wildlife habitat by a properly licensed applicator/operator. - Irrigation should not directly strike or run off to waterbodies, and no-fertilization buffers should be maintained along water edges. - Outline goals and priorities to guide the development of the BMP necessary to support the lake/aquatic management plan.

-- Accommodate natural lake processes in the construction of lakes and ponds; include herbaceous and woody vegetation and emergent and submergent shoreline plants to reduce operational costs. - Use integrated pest management (IPM) strategies and native or naturalized vegetation wherever practical. - Apply appropriate herbicides to minimize damage to non-target littoral plantings. - Maintain a narrow band of open water at the pond edge to control the expansion of plants into more desirable littoral plantings. - Use appropriate aquatic herbicides to prevent turfgrass injury and to protect water quality and wildlife habitat. - Irrigation should not directly strike or run off to waterbodies, and nofertilization buffers should be maintained along water edges. - Outline goals and priorities to guide the development of the BMP necessary to support the lake/aquatic management plan. - Superintendents should monitor designated waters in their area for the persistence of toxic herbicides and algaecides in the environment. - Secondary environmental effects on surface water and groundwater from the chemical control of vegetation should be monitored and recorded. - Apply fertilizer and reclaimed (reuse) irrigation/fertigation appropriately to avoid surface water and groundwater contamination. - Apply copper products per label instructions to reduce the risk of impairing water quality and causing negative biological impacts. - Identify position of property in relation to its watershed. - ✓ Identify overall goals and validate concerns of the local watershed. - Identify surface water and flow patterns. - Indicate stormwater flow as well as existing and potential holding capacity - Indicate impervious surfaces, such as buildings, parking lots, or pathways. - Indicate major drainages and catch basins that connect to local surface water bodies. - Identify and understand depth to water tables and soil types. - Locate and protect wellheads.
+- Superintendents should monitor designated waters in their area for the persistence of toxic herbicides and algaecides in the environment. - Secondary environmental effects on surface water and groundwater from the chemical control of vegetation should be monitored and recorded. - Apply fertilizer and reclaimed (reuse) irrigation/fertigation appropriately to avoid surface water and groundwater contamination. - Apply copper products per label instructions to reduce the risk of impairing water quality and causing negative biological impacts. - Identify position of property in relation to its watershed. - Identify overall goals and validate concerns of the local watershed. - Identify surface water and flow patterns. - Indicate stormwater flow as well as existing and potential holding capacity. - Indicate impervious surfaces, such as buildings, parking lots, or pathways. - Indicate major drainages and catch basins that connect to local surface water bodies. - Identify and understand depth to water tables and soil types. - · Locate and protect wellheads.